Mazid2003/Carbon-Footprint-Estimator-using-Machine-Learning/README.md

 Use real-time data sources to predict carbon footprints dynamically based on various activities.

-**License**
+💬 Want to Collaborate?

+🔥 Fork the repo, play the game, and contribute!

+📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is open-source under the MIT License.
+Feel free to use and modify it! 🚀